osborne7/weather-journal-app/README.md

 # Weather-Journal App Project

-## Overview
+# Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+Create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

-## Extras
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+# Specifics
+Create a server and install the Express, Body-Parser, and Cors packages.
+Create GET and POST routes that return and add project data.
+Acquire API credendials from openweathermap.org.
+Make an async GET request to the API to retrieve desired data, then chain a POST request to add desired API data and user data to the app.
+Chain another promise that updates the UI dynamically with information for temperature, date, and user input.